GTI lends helping hand across Montour County

 DANVILLE — Dozens of Green Thumb Industries’ employees branched out across Montour County on Friday as the medical marijuana producer was able to spend a day away from its manufacturing plant to help with some community projects.

-More than 80 employees spent time six locations across the county, cleaning up areas at the Montour Preserve and Thomas Beaver Free Library, helping prepare for a playground at the Gatehouse homeless shelter, and spruce up Riverfront Park in time for today's Danville Area High School prom.
+More than 80 employees spent time at six locations across the county, cleaning up areas at the Montour Preserve and Thomas Beaver Free Library, helping prepare for a playground at the Gatehouse homeless shelter, and sprucing up Riverfront Park in time for today’s Danville Area High School prom.
+GTI employees also spent part of their Friday at the community garden near the Danville SPCA and the Danville Area Community Center.

 “It’s great to get back out,” said GTI employee Elyes Shultz, who was helping at Riverfront Park that overlooks the Susquehanna River at the end of Mill Street.
 “I’ve been with GTI almost three years and we haven’t been able to do an event in a long time.
 It’s good to get back and help the community.”